Is Arbitrum a Good Investment?

 Risk Context

-Arbitrum carries a risk grade of B (25/100), classified as moderate risk — some novel mechanisms, generally well-understood.
+Arbitrum carries a risk grade of B (27/100), classified as moderate risk — some novel mechanisms, generally well-understood.
 While no critical-severity interactions were identified, 2 high-severity interactions warrant attention.
 The primary risk factor is: The Security Council (9-of-12 multisig) can perform emergency upgrades to all Arbitrum contracts without any timelock delay, creating a centralization risk where a compromised or coerced council could alter the rollup's behavior instantly.
 The DAO has published the council member identities and an election process to mitigate this.
+In April 2026, the Security Council exercised this freeze power to lock $71M in ETH tied to the Kelp DAO exploit, demonstrating real-world use of this emergency authority.

 Read our full safety analysis →